 What Is Anxiety?
 Anxiety can be accompanied by symptoms like; nervousness, overwhelm, tightness, panic, tingling, sweating, weakness and others.
-Anxiety can be felt in different parts of the body, including your chest, stomach, throat and jaw.
+It can be felt in different parts of the body, including the chest, stomach, throat and jaw.

-No one deliberately decides to feel anxiety, it is something that comes from your subconscious mind.
-It is an automatic reaction, that happens beyond your conscious control.
-This means you cannot simply ‘will it away’.
+No one deliberately decides to feel anxiety, it comes from your subconscious mind.
+It is an automatic reaction, that happens beyond conscious control.
+This means you cannot simply ‘will anxiety away’.

 Do you get anxiety when you experience any of these situations?
-Do you feel anxious when you have things incomplete?
+Do you feel anxious when something is incomplete?
 Socially when you think people are looking at you?
-Not in control of location, or how long you will be in that location?
-Have unresolved family issues?
+Feeling like you are not enough?
 Fear of conflict?
-Unresolved money issues?
-Stuck somewhere you don’t want to be, like at work or a party?
+Worry constantly about family?
+Stuck with an irrational fear?

 There Are Things That Can Reduce Your Anxiety: